 Linking to Policy and Decision Making

-Environment Canada's Atmospheric Science and Technology Directorate’s air quality research supports federal government air quality policies and regulatory initiatives.
+Environment and Climate Change Canada's Atmospheric Science and Technology Directorate’s air quality research supports federal government air quality policies and regulatory initiatives.
 At the basis of these activities, the research and science provides sound science to support the Canadian Environmental Protection Act, 1999 (CEPA 1999), the cornerstone of the Government of Canada's environmental legislation.

 The research and monitoring programs support Canada's Clean Air Regulatory Agenda by providing scientific and technical knowledge, data, information and expertise on air pollutants and by supporting the development, implementation and reporting on air quality regulations.